-The Fay-Luther Trail System is an 8.9 mile network of linear and loop trails with a connection to the Jobs Peak Ranch Trailhead.
-These trails are open to mountain bikes and equestrians except for the trail section between the Valley View Loop and the Jobs Peak Ranch Trailhead.
-A majority of these trails have sandy soils, making it difficult for mountain bikes.
+The Fay-Luther/Jobs Peak Ranch Trail System is a 9-mile network of linear and loop trails that are connected to both the Fay-Luther and Jobs Peak Ranch Trailheads.
+These trails are open predominately for hikers and equestrians.
+Mountain bikers are also allowed although the soils are very sandy.
+Only hikers are allowed on the trail section between the Valley View Loop and the Jobs Peak Ranch Trailhead through private land.
 There is no trail access to Jobs Peak.
 Please stay on designated trails only and respect neighboring private property.

 The Interpretive Loop Trail has interpretive signs about the areas human histories, fauna and flora, and landscape forces.

-For a more information and a trail map, visit http://carsonvalleytrails.org/Trails-FayLuther.html
+For a more information and a trail map, visit: https://carsonvalleytrails.org/trails-maps/